+- If skin contact occurs: - Immediately remove all contaminated clothing, including footwear. - Flush skin and hair with running water (and soap if available). - Seek medical attention in event of irritation. - Inhalation - ▶ If fumes, aerosols or combustion products are inhaled remove from contaminated area.
+Other measures are usually unnecessary. - If swallowed do NOT induce vomiting.

+Ingestion

-If this product comes in contact with eyes: Eye Contact Wash out immediately with water.
-If irritation continues, seek medical attention.
-Removal of contact lenses after an eye injury should only be undertaken by skilled personnel.
-Skin Contact Concentrate and diluted solution is readily removed with water.
-Abraded or broken skin should be washed carefully and thoroughly.
-Seek medical attention in event of irritation.
-Not considered to cause discomfort through normal use.
-Discontinue use if irritation occurs Inhalation If fumes, aerosols or combustion products are inhaled remove from contaminated area.
-Other measures are usually unnecessary.
-Ingestion If swallowed do NOT induce vomiting.
-If vomiting occurs, lean patient forward or place on left side (head-down position, if possible) to maintain open airway and prevent aspiration.
-Observe the patient carefully.
-Never give liquid to a person showing signs of being sleepy or with reduced awareness; i.e. becoming unconscious.
-Give water to rinse out mouth, then provide liquid slowly and as much as casualty can comfortably drink.
-Seek medical advice.
+- If vomiting occurs, lean patient forward or place on left side (head-down position, if possible) to maintain open airway and prevent aspiration. - Observe the patient carefully. - ▶ Never give liquid to a person showing signs of being sleepy or with reduced awareness; i.e. becoming unconscious. - Give water to rinse out mouth, then provide liquid slowly and as much as casualty can comfortably drink. - ► Seek medical advice.